PocketCareS/Server/Installation.md

 ![](assets/5.png)

-10. To get the URL go under the Routes section.
+10. To get the SERVER_API_URL go under the Routes section.

 ![](assets/7.png)